ryouze/py-template/README.md

 poetry run py-template
 ```

-The `eval $(poetry env activate)` is still available, though, to activate the virtual environment manually, if needed.
+The `eval $(poetry env activate)` is still available, though, to activate the virtual environment manually if needed.

 **c) If you're using `pip` in editable mode, you need to activate the virtual environment first**: